nullishamy/nullishamy/README.md

-### Hi there 👋
+## Hi there 👋

 I'm an aspiring developer from the UK who loves to learn and contribute toward an open source future.

+At the minute, I am working on various TypeScript projects for @TheCodingDen, including moderation and community management tools / systems.
-I'm currently learning about modern web frameworks such as React and Angular.
+I am also learning more about fullstack web development, including using non-JS languages such as Rust through WASM.

+In the future, I want to learn more about data analysis and visualisation with modern technologies such as Polars.
+Looking to get into the backend development space 👀.

+Get in touch [here](mailto:contact@amyerskine.me) or add me on Discord @amy.codes!

 [![GitHub stats](https://github-readme-stats.vercel.app/api?username=nullishamy&theme=onedark)](https://github.com/anuraghazra/github-readme-stats)